CPequeno/Time-Series/Functional-Response.md

 where $\underline{y(s)}$ and $\underline{z(t)}$ are the $n×1$ vectors with $i$th element $y_i(t)$, $z_i(t)$, respectively.

+Crystal clear, right?
+Of course not.
+This is a mess.
+So let's switch to a numerical approach.
+Up to now, I’ve sketched the exact, infinite-dimensional formulation to build your intuition.
+In reality, though, we never work with truly infinite-dimensional functions.
+We only ever see finite sets of sample points that, hopefully, are kind of sampled from those mathematical structures.
+The following section, computes a discrete approximation of the functional estimate and compares it with the "true" functional.

 ## Numerical Derivation

-Now, we proceed to the core of this notebook: a simulation study of the estimator presented above.
-First of all, we construct both a pseudo-continuous interval of [0, 1], consisting of 1000 equally-spaced discrete steps and a discretized interval of [0, 1] consisting of only 100 equally-spaced discrete steps:
+First of all, we construct both a quasicontinuous interval [0, 1], consisting of 1000 equally-spaced discrete steps and a discretized interval [0, 1], consisting of only 100 equally-spaced discrete steps:

 ``` r